David Bowie Part 1: Transition & Tribute (1992)

 🏛️ Private Residence

-🗒️ Note: Tin Machine takes a three-week hiatus.
-Bowie spends this time in Switzerland and London, preparing for the final leg of the tour.
-Behind the scenes, tensions begin to rise due to the erratic behavior of certain band members, but the commitment to the Japanese dates remains firm.
+🗒️ Notes: Tin Machine takes a strategic three-week hiatus.
+Bowie utilizes this time in Switzerland and London to prepare for the final leg of the tour and his upcoming solo transition.
+While internal band tensions begin to surface, the commitment to fulfilling the Japanese obligations remains the priority.

 📅 1992-01-29